RaptorCapture247/AquaVaults-Swapper/README.md

 ---

+Step 6 – Configure RPC Endpoint

+When you first open the swapper, you'll see the RPC Configuration panel at the top:

+1. Choose your RPC option:

+**Default RPC**: Uses the public Solana RPC (free, may be slower)

+**Custom RPC**: Use your own RPC provider (recommended for better performance)

+2. If using Custom RPC:

+Enter your RPC endpoint URL (e.g., from Helius, QuickNode, Alchemy)

+Click "Confirm RPC"

+3. Your RPC choice is saved automatically and remembered for future sessions.

+4. To change RPC later, click "Change RPC" button.

+> ⚡ **Recommended**: Use a custom RPC from providers like Helius (https://helius.dev) or QuickNode for faster, more reliable performance.

+---

-Step 8 — (Mac Only) Permissions
+Step 7 – (Mac Only) Permissions

-If macOS asks: “Python wants to accept incoming network connections” → click Allow
+If macOS asks: "Python wants to accept incoming network connections" → click Allow

 If asked for folder access → click OK